 I was born in India in 1952, where my father was a tea planter.
-We resettled in England in 1953, and I initially studied Modern Languages at Emmanuel College, Cambridge from 1970-74.
-I then worked abroad and for the Museum of London as an archaeologist for a year, which sparked my interest in layers of time and the hidden history beneath one’s feet.
+We resettled in England in 1953, and I initially studied Modern Languages B.A.
+Hons (German & French) at Emmanuel College, Cambridge from 1970-74.
+After graduating I worked in Germany and for the Museum of London as an archaeologist for a year, which sparked my interest in layers of time and the hidden history beneath our feet.

-I went on to study Fine Art (Painting) at Camberwell School of Art from 1975-79, graduating with a First Class B.A.
+I went on to study Fine Art (Painting) at Camberwell College of Arts from 1975-79, graduating with a First Class B.A.
 Hons degree, and continued my studies in painting on the M.F.A. course at Reading University from 1979-81, which was run by the St Ives painter Terry Frost.

 On graduating in 1981, I was awarded a Boise Travelling Scholarship from the Slade School of Art, and I chose to visit New York to pursue my interest in American Abstract Expressionism.
 I also admire the painters Peter Lanyon, Ivon Hitchens, Barbara Rae and Joan Eardley.

-On my return, I worked as an artist in London before moving to West Dorset in 1987, and I was able to give up part-time Art School lecturing in 2002, to concentrate more fully on painting.
-In addition to exhibiting regularly, I now enjoy running occasional workshops from my studio, as well as residential painting courses at Coombe Farm Studios in Devon during the summer months.
+On my return from New York I worked as an artist in London before moving to West Dorset in 1987, and I gave up part-time lecturing at Roehampton University in 2002 to concentrate more fully on painting.
+In addition to exhibiting regularly, I now enjoy running occasional painting workshops from my studio and residential painting courses in Italy.